How to Make the Best Instant Pot Hard-Boiled Eggs

 - Open the pot and transfer the eggs to the ice bath to cool for 5 minutes.
 Peel when ready to eat or use.

 We’ve heard that cooking time should be increased to 7 minutes for extra-large eggs and 8 minutes for jumbo eggs.
 You can also reduce to 3 minutes for soft boiled eggs.

 Love your Instant Pot?
 Here are a few accessories that will make cooking so much easier.

 The hard-boiled eggs were super easy to peel!
 I can’t explain the scientific reason for this, but it’s a breeze.
 Gellman noted that it’s nice to program the Instant Pot and walk away.
 No need to watch the water boil, set a timer or worry about things boiling over.
 The eggs are on the interior rack, so they won’t bump into each other and crack.
 The eggs are also beautiful in color, so perfect to use for deviled eggs or other pretty recipes.
 (Like these 12 delicious deviled egg recipes!)

-We honestly couldn’t think of any.
-The timing of the entire process from start to finish probably is equal to cooking eggs on the stovetop.
-But, since you can just set it and move onto another task, it doesn’t seem like a con.
+Using the Instant Pot to make hard-boiled eggs won’t save you any time.
+But since you can just set it and move onto another task, it doesn’t seem like a con.

 In the end, my friend and I agreed that this method was going to be our new go-to.
 It’s official: you can make everything in your Instant Pot!